courtois-neuromod/cneuromod_extract_tseries/docs/parcellations.rst

 * Ventral attention network
 * Visual network

-E.g., ``atlases/tpl-sub0*T1w/tpl-sub*T1w_res-func_atlas-yeo7networks_label-defaultMode_mask.nii.gz``

 Networks are based on `Yeo et al., 2011 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3174820/>`_ For each subject, each network was derived by averaging the signal within a seed parcel (MIST-ROI atlas), and by correlating its activation with the rest of the brain using resting state runs from the hcptrt dataset.
+Network masks are available in MNI and native (T1w) space for all subjects.

+E.g., ``atlases/tpl-sub0*T1w/tpl-sub*T1w_res-func_atlas-yeo7networks_label-defaultMode_mask.nii.gz``,
+``atlases/tpl-MNI152NLin2009cAsym/tpl-MNI152NLin2009cAsym_sub-0*_res-func_atlas-yeo7networks_label-defaultMode_mask.nii.gz``

 **Early visual ROIs derived from retinotopy**